What, When and How to Take Action

 TAKE ACTION

-2. Send this alert to other concerned citizens - your grassroots network, your friends, neighbors and coworkers.
-Encourage them to contact their Representative today!
+2. Send this alert to other concerned citizens – your grassroots network, your friends, neighbors and coworkers.
+Encourage them to contact their Senators today!

 BACKGROUND

-Learn more about what the League is doing to support campaign finance reform.
+Learn more about what the League is doing on Arms Control.

 Sign up to receive Action Alerts directly by email.
 Don't miss an opportunity to take action!
 It's easy to sign up and the League will never share your email with others.